sgrayner/Power-BI-project/README.md

 - Headline card visuals highlighting the number of unique customers and the average revenue from each customer.
 - Donut chart showing the proportions of sales in the United Kingdom, United States and Germany.
-- Column chart showing the numbers of customers purchasing within each product category.
+- Donut chart showing the numbers of customers purchasing within each product category.
 - Line chart showing the number of customers on the y-axis against a time hierarchy on the x-axis.
 Drill down capabilities through years, quarters and months.
 - 10 period forecast added to the line chart.
 - Table of top 20 customers by revenue, showing full name, revenue and quantity of products ordered.
 Data bars added to revenue column.
 - Set of three card visual showing the name, revenue and number of orders of the top customer by revenue.
 - Data slicer allowing user to scroll through different years.
+- Table visual does not filter other visuals.
+- Product category donut chart does not filter the line chart.
+- Product category donut chart cross filters with the country donut chart.

 <img align="left" src="Line_chart_setup.png" alt="Line chart setup" width="400"/>
 <img align="left" src="Table_setup.png" alt="Table setup" width="500"/> <br><br>